johnmcfarlane/papers/c++/error-handling.md

 why not simply assume that the filesystem is there?
 Why not treat its absence as if it were undefined behaviour?

+In other words, why not apply the Prevention Enforcement Strategy to errors?
+Why not assume that the End User Contract is never violated?

 This is entirely possible but the implications must be fully understood.
 There will be reduced freedom to invoke the program with ill-formed input.
 There is heightened risk of compromise, corruption or critical failure if the